PraneetKSahoo/synthetic-usability-lab/README.md

 Steps:    4
 ```

-The fastest way to confirm a working install.
+The cheapest way to confirm a working install before committing to a longer run.
 Exercises the `TYPE` → fill → Enter path and the input-vs-button distinction, uses no survey logic at all, and finishes in 2–3 steps with an unambiguous success state.
-Wikipedia doesn't fingerprint headless browsers and has clean semantic markup, so failures here are real failures rather than bot-blocking.
+Wikipedia doesn't fingerprint headless browsers and has clean semantic markup, so a failure here is a real failure rather than bot-blocking.

-### 2. Visual reasoning under a hard constraint
+### 2. Visual reasoning — reading what the DOM doesn't say (~8 min)

 ```
 Persona:  Carol, 68 — Low tech literacy, patience 4/10, reads every word,
           doesn't scroll unless content is obviously cut off.
 Website:  https://books.toscrape.com
-Task:     "Find a Science Fiction book under £20 with a 4-star or higher
+Task:     "Find a Science Fiction book with a 5-star rating and open its
-          rating, then open its product page."
+          product page."
-Steps:    5
+Steps:    8
 ```

-Star ratings on this site are CSS classes with no text, so the model must read the star icons *off the screenshot* and cross-reference against price with no sort or filter available — reliably producing a confusion spike mid-run.
+Star ratings on this site are pure CSS classes with no text content, so the rating is invisible to the element list — the model has to read the star icons *off the screenshot* itself.
+A good demonstration of what the multimodal input actually buys you, and of how a low-patience persona reacts to scanning a list with no filter control.

-### 3. Missing affordance + multi-viewport survey
+### 3. Missing affordance + multi-viewport survey (~12 min)

 ```
 Persona:  Dev, 34 — High tech literacy, patience 3/10, comparison shopper